 This beetle is about the size of Cabras' thumbnail.

-So far, her work has been full of surprises.
-“It feels like every time we go into the field, we discover at least one new species.
-It’s kind of mind-blowing.
-In one area of eastern Mindanao, we found four new species in a 1.5-kilometer (less-than-a-mile) stretch,” she says.
+So far, Cabras’ work has been full of surprises.
+She has found many beetles called jeweled weevils.
+She has also found many new beetles.
+“It feels like every time we go into the field, we discover at least one new species,” she says.
+She and her team found four new species in one small stretch.
+That’s a lot!

 Know Your Scientist

 In her work studying beetles, Analyn Cabras plays many roles:

 a person who acts for the protection of the environment and wildlife

 an expert in the relations of organisms to one another and to their natural surroundings

 a biologist that names and groups organisms into categories